What Is a Software Bill of Materials, and How Does It Relate to EA?

 The triage process for the Heartbleed exposure was unwieldy and painstaking, and wider SBOM adoption at the time would have eased remediation of the wider damage caused.
 Had an organization like the Cybersecurity and Infrastructure Security Agency (CISA) had access to SBOM information on OpenSSL, a more immediate assessment of the sprawl could have led to a more targeted response and potentially enabled proactive investment and security before the incident.

-SBOM Regulation in the US
+Software Bill of Materials Regulation in the US

 Overview of the Regulatory Landscape in the US

-In recent years, the US has witnessed a significant push towards the adoption of software bill of materials regulations, driven by executive orders and legislative efforts aimed at enhancing cybersecurity measures.
+In recent years, the US has witnessed a significant push toward the adoption of software bill of materials regulations, driven by executive orders and legislative efforts aimed at enhancing cybersecurity measures.
 Key agencies and standards bodies, such as NIST and the CISA, have been instrumental in shaping what SBOM is or should look like in practice.

 Executive Orders and Legislation Driving SBOM Adoption